student-sneha/subodh/README.md

 # subodh
-This is my first git repository
+This is my first Git Repository.
+Author-Sneha Gupta